dani-santos-code/music_inventory/README.md

 - google-auth
 - flake8

-The configuration of the Vagrantfile was provided by [Udacity](https://github.com/udacity/fullstack-nanodegree-vm)
+The basic configuration of the Vagrantfile was provided by [Udacity](https://github.com/udacity/fullstack-nanodegree-vm)

+*More packages were added to suit the requirements of this project.*

 Note that `instruments.db`(containing SQL *INSERT* commands to populate the tables) has already been provided for you on this git repo, so there's no need to load dummy data yourself. 😎

 *Careful*: ☠️☠️☠️ If you run DB files manually you might run into problems.